Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/deprecation-of-return-values.md

 ```

-NGO no longer supports this feature.
+Netcode for GameObjects no longer supports this feature.
 To achieve the same functionality, use a combination of the ServerRpc and ClientRpc methods.
 The following code demonstrates this method:

 ```csharp
 void MyRpcInvoker()